 My current neighborhood is Pleasant Valley (honestly), which means cycling from home to the Swamp Rabbit Trail has re-trained my legs in the past few weeks.
 I will now be able to use my calves to hammer in my tent stakes next month.
 That said, I've ridden the Trail nearly a dozen times, and while it's grand to be off-road for 30 miles, on the weekends it's filled with dogs, baby carriages and tourists, so it's a slow, cautious ride.
 I'm now avoiding Saturdays altogether!

 This is my third visit in two years, but there's no telling what the city will become by 2021.
-Greenville still feels like a small town with a population of 70,000, but it's the fourth fastest growing city in the country, with a metro area of nearly a million people.
+Greenville still feels like a small town with a population of 70,000, but it's the fourth fastest growing city in the country, with a metro area of a half-million people.
 The name still fits though, as there is plenty of green space!
 Greenville actually reminds me of a small Portland, Oregon, including the weather that keeps it green!
 The weather here is definitely on my radar.

 Besides working, devouring books, and binge-watching Netflix, I've had a few intellectual pursuits from a poetry reading to a presentation on Jackie Kennedy Onassis that has changed my perspective on this soft-spoken, fashion icon.
 And, while I haven't ventured the 60 miles to the Appalachian Trail, I have enjoyed some local walks.
 Otherwise, I'm catching up on life duties, and penciling in 2019 visits and travel plans.